Skip to content

 Benefits:

-• No client code changes required
+• No client code changes required (the kid never changes)

-• New data encrypts with new key
+• New data encrypts with the new PRIMARY material version

 • Gradual migration without forced re-encryption